KarelZe/thesis/references/obsidian/🍬Implementation/🧪Feature Engineering/🧃Feature Sets.md

-The goal of my feature set definition is:
-1. Have minimal feature set required to calculate LR, EMO or CLNV. →  Makes it easier to transfer our method to other markets.
+The goal of my feature set definition is: Have a minimal feature set required to calculate LR, EMO or CLNV. →  Makes it easier to transfer our method to other markets.
-2. Extend minimal feature set for date time features. →  Makes it easy to transfer our method to other markets, but also take into account temporal info.
+2. Extend the minimal feature set for date-time features. →  Makes it easy to transfer our method to other markets, but also takes into account temporal info.
-3. Have an extended feature set to calculate SOTA of Grauer et. al. → Makes it easy to compare with previous baseline.
+3. Have an extended feature set to calculate the SOTA of Grauer et. al. → Makes it easy to compare with the previous baseline.
 4. Add time and option features. → Makes sense, as we look at an option data set.
 Temporal features are easy to derive.
-5. Scaling is typically not required for gradient boosting, but useful for neural networks.
+5. Scaling is typically not required for gradient boosting, but is useful for neural networks.
 But both $z$-scaling and min-max-scaling don't change the distribution of data. (see [here.](https://stats.stackexchange.com/a/562204/351242)).

 | Feature               | Feature Category             | FS 1 (Classical) | FS 2 (F1 + Grauer) | FS 3 (F2 + temp) | FS 3 (F3 + Others) | Transform   |
 | --------------------- | ---------------------------- | ---------------- | ------------------ | ---------------- | ------------------ | ----------- |